Readri205/MS2_Project/testing.md

           * On submission a clear modal message pops up to confirm to the user that their details have been sent.

 *    ### Functional User Tests by Browser
       * All the functional user tests have been made per the attached [Test Schedule](https://github.com/Readri205/MS2_Project/blob/master/assets/documents/excelfiles/testschedule.xlsx).
-All functional tests have been on different Browsers including Chrome, MS Edge, Firefox, Internet Explorer.
+All functional tests have been on different Browsers including Chrome, MS Edge, Firefox, Opera and Internet Explorer.
       * Note that there are functional **'fails'** returned from **Internet Explorer** for any search functionality.
 Internet Explorer was **NOT** tested on mobile.
 However, **MS Edge** was tested **successfully** on large screen and mobile.
 The results are shown below;
         * MacBook Pro 16" Screen;